-"Great spirits have always encountered violent opposition from mediocre minds" Or so said Albert Einstein.
+"Great spirits have always encountered violent opposition from mediocre minds."
+Or so said Albert Einstein.

 He was of course absolutely right.
 Change is so often a huge challenge, be it on a public or personal level.
 Throughout history, people have resisted all sorts of changes for no better reason than 'things are just fine the way they are.'
 But change is the key to progress.
 The need to constantly explore the boundaries and push them further is vital to our growth and the development of humanity as a whole.

-It annoys me great then when I see the situation of people resisting something that will obviously be good.
+It annoys me greatly then when I see the situation of people resisting something that will obviously be good.
 People are all so very different.
 That is what makes life interesting, the fact that people aren't all woven together in harmony like some wicker basket.
 Individuals pull in different directions and force changes to be made.
 Their struggles and their challenges make us sit up and take notice.
 However, people will resist change to what is known and comfortable.
 Risk can end up as a loss, and no one wants to lose.
 People who are different usually end up being seen and treated as troublemakers.
 Some end up eventually toeing the line, others refuse to be shaped by the machine, and a few end up re-shaping the machine itself.

 Apple Computer's 'Think different' ad campaign made no sense to me at first.
 I thought the money would be better telling people the facts like nothing Pentium can offer touched the new Mac G3 processor.
 However the 'Think different' campaign has become somewhat of an inspiration to me of late, an unexpected voice of encouragement.

 You see I work at a place filled with computers.
 Specializing on the internet lends itself to computers, as you'd imagine.
 However, in all the computers used at the office, there are just two Macs.
 I love Macs and am never slow to tell people that.
 As a result, my vocal support for the minority has put me in the firing line for many an office ribbing.
 All of which I take in the spirit it is given.
-Recently though I have felt that my vocal support for Apple and my character as a whole has come under more serious fire.
+Recently though, I have felt that my vocal support for Apple and my character as a whole has come under more serious fire.
 The Apple jokes still come from the same quarters, but from 'the powers that be' rumblings of a more serious and sinister nature have been felt.

 In my workplace I am different.
 I am lively and vocal in a place where most people stay in their clique and more pointedly, stay quite!
 Ambition is not encouraged and it seems to me that people with drive and enthusiasm have that beaten out of them pretty quickly.
 Different is most definitely seen as disruptive and counterproductive.
 The management rarely recognizes those who do a good job (there are only a handful of exceptions to that) but are fast to chastise those who do something 'wrong.'